WITH EVERYONE required to either work from home, self-isolate or otherwise remain indoors, it's fair to say most of us are at a loose end these days.

-Thankfully, Netflix is on hand with a veritable Leprechaun’s treasure chest full of Irish or Irish-led films, TV series and documentaries to help you mark the day with a bit of binge-watching.
+Thankfully, Netflix is on hand with a veritable Leprechaun’s treasure chest full of Irish or Irish-led films, TV series and documentaries to stay indoors during this crucial time and enjoy a bit of green-tinged binge-watching.

 Here are 10 of our personal favourites to while away the hours with.